Pyramid of Khafre

 Who is Pharaoh Khafre?

 Khafre was an ancient Egyptian ruler of the 4th dynasty during the Old Kingdom.
 He was the second son of Khufu and reigned in ancient Egypt for about 26 years.
-There is not much known about Khafre except the reports of Herodotus, who mentions Khafre as a strict ruler.
+There is little known about Khafre except the reports of Herodotus, who mentions Khafre as a strict ruler.

 History

 The Italian explorer Belzoni explored the pyramid for the first time in modern history in 1816.
-The man discovered the upper entrance in the pyramid and subsequently the underground chambers.
+The man discovered the upper entrance of the pyramid and, subsequently, the underground chambers.

 On the other hand, Colonel Fitzclarence created an inscription on the upper entrance to commemorate the discovery of Belzoni.